sunnymodi21/paise-arweave/README.md

 A decentralized personal expense manager between you and your friends

 Paise keeps track of your expenses, allows you to manage them and provides insights into your daily spends.
-The added advantage of this feature is that you do not have to share your data with anyone.
+All the data is encrypted using the private key and only you have access to the data.

 ### Setting up the project